dataiku-research/mealy/doc/index.rst

 ================================================

-mealy is a Python package to perform Model Error AnaLYsis of scikit-learn models, leveraging a Model Performance Predictor, a Decision Tree predicting the failures and successes of a ML model.
+mealy is a Python package to perform Model Error AnaLYsis of scikit-learn models, leveraging an Error Tree, a Decision Tree predicting the failures and successes of a ML model.

 The code of the project is on Github: `mealy <https://github.com/dataiku/mealy>`_